Your First Collection

 Payment Intent lifecycle

-pending → paid (customer pays successfully)
+pending → succeeded (customer pays successfully)

-pending → cancelled (you call POST /cancel)
+pending → canceled (you call PATCH /cancel)

 Once paid, the funds are credited to the account immediately.
 You can check the account balance to confirm: